 For a small family of Caribbean islands there is a diverse selection of real estate in the Cayman Islands, and has proved to be great value when compared to many other off-shore jurisdictions and tropical locations, it has long been a way of creating and securing wealth among the local Caymanian population and it is often the case that expatriates living and working in the Cayman Islands under a work permit will decide to buy property rather than rent.
 Unlike other countries within the Caribbean, Cayman has no restriction on foreign ownership of a single property.
-Persons of independent means may also wish to seek residency in the Cayman Islands as part of their tax planning strategy, applying for a twenty five year Residency Certificate, there are certain requirements which must be met in order to attain this, one of which is investment in developed real estate in the Cayman Islands.
+Persons of independent means may also wish to seek residency in the Cayman Islands as part of their tax planning strategy, applying for a 25 year Residency Certificate, there are certain requirements which must be met to attain this, one of which is investment in developed real estate in the Cayman Islands.
 Contact us for more details on what residency status might suit you.

-As with investing in real estate anywhere in the world, key factors for consideration are usually lifestyle and budget, this will then filter down into the type of property you will purchase whether that be a condo or a house, and this will in turn impact the location.
-There are often more amenities associated with condos such as swimming pools, tennis courts and gyms, some will however prefer the privacy offered by a detached home with its own private garden and perhaps a boat dock.
+As with investing in real estate anywhere in the world, key factors for consideration are usually lifestyle and budget, this will then filter down into the type of property you will purchase whether that be a condo or a house, and this will in turn likely impact the location.
+There are often more amenities associated with condos such as swimming pools, tennis courts and gyms, some will however prefer the privacy offered by a detached home with its own private garden and perhaps even a boat dock.

-For the many professionals working in the financial or legal sectors will more than likely have their offices in the central business districts of George Town and the West Bay Road corridor, and will probably seek housing accommodation close to these areas, although expats coming from larger cities are often used to a longer commute, part of the pleasure of living in the Cayman Islands is that even if you spend a long day in the office you can reasonably expect to be home within fifteen to twenty minutes depending on the time of day.
+For the many professionals working in the financial or legal sectors will more than likely have their offices in the central business districts of George Town and the West Bay Road corridor, and will probably seek housing accommodation close to these areas, although expats coming from larger cities are often used to a longer commute, part of the pleasure of living in the Cayman Islands is that even if you spend a long day in the office you can reasonably expect to be home within 5 to 30 minutes depending on the time of day.
 Communities within a close commute of George Town & Camana Bay would include Governors Harbour, Salt Creek, Cayman Islands Yacht Club and Vista del Mar, Crystal Harbour, Canal Point, Snug Harbour, South Sound, Grand Harbour, Patricks Island and Omega Bay.
 Many of these areas would include condo complexes but areas that are predominantly made up of condos are Seven Mile Beach, Camana Bay & Britannia.

-Within the Cayman Islands real estate market there are two distinct types of purchasers; the resident buyer and the vacation or non-resident buyer, although there is some crossover as to the type of property that each will buy, generally speaking the vacation buyer will focus on purchasing a condo because there is a lot less maintenance involved than home ownership, and also because most tourist buyers are looking for beach front or water front property there are more condos than houses to choose from on the beach and water.
+Within the Cayman Islands real estate market there are two distinct types of purchasers; the resident buyer and the vacation or non-resident buyer, although there is some crossover as to the type of property that each will buy, generally speaking the vacation buyer will focus on purchasing a condo because there is a lot less maintenance involved than homeownership, and also because most tourist buyers are looking for beachfront or waterfront property there are more condos than houses to choose from on the beach and water.